Steps to paying for college

 - Thanks to financial aid, the average amount that families pay for tuition is considerably less than the posted price — about half.

-- For 95% of the families of students at our colleges, tuition bills are reduced by grants and scholarships (financial aid that never has to be paid back).
+- For 94% of first-year students at our colleges, tuition bills are reduced by grants and scholarships (financial aid that never has to be paid back).

 3. Find out about financial aid at colleges of interest